 Your trading strategy will guide your decisions and help manage risks effectively.
 Some common strategies include:

-- Day Trading: Buying and selling stocks within a single day to capitalize on short-term price movements.
+- Day Trading: Investors often start investing in stocks through day trading strategies.: Buying and selling stocks within a single day to capitalize on short-term price movements while managing risk tolerance.

 - Swing Trading: Holding stocks for several days or weeks to profit from price trends.